CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 ### BUM Traffic and Head End Replication

-<span style="color: #333333;"> With EVPN, the only method of generating
-BUM traffic in hardware is *head end replication*.
-Head end replication is enabled by default in Cumulus Linux.</span>
+With EVPN, the only method of generating BUM traffic in hardware is *head end replication*.
+Head end replication is enabled by default in Cumulus Linux.

 Broadcom switches with Tomahawk, Trident3, Trident II+, and Trident II ASICs and Mellanox switches with Spectrum ASICs are capable of head end